Curriculum for Key Stages 1 & 2

-Year 6 SATs now include a grammar, punctuation and spelling test.
-This means that as a school we explicitly teach this through short lessons as well as in English lessons.
-We also teach lessons which relate to the use of grammar and follow a clear spelling programme.
-For years 3-5 we use the Ruth Miskin 'Get Spelling' programme.
+Year 6 SATs includes a grammar, punctuation and spelling test.
+As a school we explicitly teach these through either short lesson starters or as whole English lessons.
+We follow a clear spelling programme using the Letters and Sounds document from Nursery to Year 2.
+For Years 2-5 we go on to use the Ruth Miskin 'Get Spelling' programme.
 This provides systematic exercises which enable the children to complete 10 minutes of spelling 3 to 4 times a week, with a weekly spelling test on Friday.
 This relates to the spelling sound, pattern, prefix or suffix which has been taught in the week.
 Year 6 work through their own spelling programme.

 How do we teach handwriting?

 At St Clement Danes we have high expectations for handwriting in all subjects.
 Handwriting is taught daily for 15 minutes.
 Pupils achieve scribe certificates and pen licences when they are ready to use a pen.